 The stress test with 50 virtual users was also passed with no problems at all.

 If you’d loom at the graph, you’d see an almost flat blue line (speed).
 SiteGround had no issues with the number of virtual users adding up (grey line) and remained fast throughout.

 You can also check the full SiteGround testing in its review, where I checked how fast it can load WordPress sites with different settings on.

 Last but not least, make sure to pick the right server location when purchasing SiteGround.
-You have Singapore, the US, and Europe among the multiple choices.
+You have Singapore, the US, and 4 locations in Europe among the multiple choices.
 If you need to relocate, the provider will charge extra.